dslab-epfl/svshi/svshi/documentation/documentation.md

 - An actuator.
 - A binary sensor.
 - A humidity sensor with a plant probe.
-- A door lock sensor.
+- A door lock sensor (that connects to the binary sensor to communicate over KNX).
 - A room presence detector which can also measure the CO2, the temperature and the brightness levels.

 ### 5.2 Accomplishments